embeddedsystemsjimbo/Pixela_control_panel_app_Python/README.md

 ***

 This is a python GUI created to help users interact with the Pixela API.
-Pixela is an online service that lets you record and track your habits and daily activities with a Github-like graph.
+Pixela is an online service that lets you track your habits with with a Github-like graph.
 The graph illustrates the intensity of the habit you are tracking with increasingly opaque pixels over a timescale.

 ![image](https://user-images.githubusercontent.com/76194492/182506147-b5c1c3f7-54ba-44fd-b748-8a53b9bca80d.png)